Sharif-Minhaz/MOVIE-GALLERY/README.md

 # MOVIE-GALLERY
-A node.js based movie gallery with real-time upload mechanism.
+A node.js based movie gallery with mongodb.